-Application : Not applicable - there are no Independent Directors serving beyond 9 years in the Company
+Application : Not applicable -No independent director(s) serving beyond 9 years

 Explanation on application of the practice :

 Explanation for departure :

 Large companies are encouraged to complete quired to complete the columns below.
 Non-large companies are e columns below.

 Measure :

 Timeframe :